(ABC4 NEWS – Salt Lake City, UT)

 You can also see my positive business profiles called “Utah Success Stories” every Sunday in the ABC4 News at 10 p.m. or online at www.ABC4.com/Success.

 Jessop’s Journal is something special when it comes to broadcast news.
 I have the honor of being able to do longer in-depth interviews that you don’t normally see with people from all walks of life.
 I invite you to watch Jessop’s Journal at www.abc4.com/journal

 As a sidebar, I’m also a #gardentvguy that designed and planted the ABC4 Backyard.
-As a self-confessed #gardengeek you can see my #dougsdailyplantpics as well as sneak peeks on stories I’m working on by following me on social media at www.Facebook.com/dougjessopnews, www.Instagram.com/dougjessopnews and www.Twitter.com/dougjessopnews
+As a self-confessed #gardengeek you can see my #dougsdailyplantpics as well as sneak peeks on stories I’m working on by following me at www.dougjessop.com as well as on social media at www.Facebook.com/dougjessopnews, www.Instagram.com/dougjessopnews and www.Twitter.com/dougjessopnews